ReadyResponder/ReadyResponder/README.md

 LIMS3
 ======

-This application aids emergency management and other agencies in managing both thier personnel and their equipment.
+This application aids emergency management and other agencies in managing both their personnel and their equipment.

 Features
 * Web-based user interface